zuzuleinen/downloader/README.md

 # downloader

-This script showcases downloading a file over HTTP in parallel or by doing a GET request in one go.
+This script showcases downloading a file over HTTP in parallel or by doing a GET request in Golang.

 The file is located at https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2018-05.parquet and has 125MB.
 In case this file will be removed at one point, feel free to replace the URL.